pass/policies/security/overview.md

 ## Your data is sent using HTTPS.

 Whenever your data is in transit between you and us, everything is encrypted, and sent using HTTPS.
-Any files which you upload to us are stored and are encrypted at rest.
-Project data, messages, text documents and todos aren't encrypted at rest — they are active in our database.
-Our backups of your data are encrypted using GPG.
+All information stored in our database is encrypted at rest, and all assets such as images and PDFs are also encrypted at rest.

 ## Full redundancy for all major systems.